Susceptible-Infected Epidemics on Evolving Graphs: Lower bound on evoSI

 \mn {\bf Step 2.} We turn now to the second requirement that $\tau\geq t_1$ for some appropriately chosen constant $t_1$.
 We will show this by contradiction.
 Assume $\tau<t_1$ which is also smaller than $t_0$.
-Since we have already proved $\gamma_n>\tau$ in {\bf Step 1}, it follows that at time $\tau$ we must have
+Since we have already proved $\gamma_n>\tau>\ep$ in {\bf Step 1}, it follows that